Can you provide me with a kit, parts list or BOM?

-We neither use nor recommend kits nor do we offer parts lists BOMs, or retail sales of parts.
+No, we neither use nor recommend kits, nor do we sell parts lists, BOMs, or parts.

 Another problem with kits is that the parts usually have no traceable provenance or warranty.
-They may not even be genuine, or the right parts for the job, but how would the average person know?
+They may not even be genuine or the right parts for the job, which the average person has no way of knowing.
 If saving money is the goal, it’s usually better for most owners to do nothing than attempt major work on their equipment.

 There are no magic kits or BOMs that will fix broken hi-fi gear.
 Each repair is unique, each must be assessed on its own merits and each will need a unique set of parts, and someone able to install them without causing damage and deal with any remaining issues.